Regulations Governing Fitness to Practise 2024-25

 6.3 Where we receive an appeal within this period, we will acknowledge receipt of your appeal within 5 working days.

-6.4 The Faculty Academic Registrar (or nominee) will act as secretary to the Partial Appeals Committee and send the evidence bundle considered by the Fitness to Practise Panel, the outcome of the Panel, the Fitness to Practise Appeal form and any new accompanying evidence to the Partial Appeals Committee.
+6.4 A member of the Student Casework Team will act as secretary to the Partial Appeals Committee and send the evidence bundle considered by the Fitness to Practise Panel, the outcome of the Panel, the Fitness to Practise Appeal form and any new accompanying evidence to the Partial Appeals Committee.

 6.5 The Partial Appeal Committee